hafemi/discordjs-fork/guide/message-components/buttons.md

 ## Button styles

 You'll notice in the above example that two different styles of buttons have been used, the grey Secondary style and the red Danger style.
 These were chosen specifically to support good UI/UX principles.
-In total, there are five button styles that can be used as appropriate to the action of the button:
+In total, there are six button styles that can be used as appropriate to the action of the button:

 <DiscordMessages>
 	<DiscordMessage profile="bot">